 that you have been infected.

-- Contact your area technician or the help desk if you suspect that your computer is
+- Contact your area technician or the Service Desk if you suspect that your computer

 - Do not enter confidential information in an insecure manner